pg-support/supt-km/docs/4. Processes/c. Post-sale - Check Basecamp for updates/Warranty Service - Check Basecamp for updates/Non-US - Check Basecamp for updates/New SOP (JIRA)/SR - Personal Reason (Non-US) JIRA.md

 >
 > Kindly wait for further notice.
 Thank you.

-When confirming the package is delivered, proceed with the [[Refund Process]].
+When confirming the package is delivered, proceed with the [[Refund Process - Check Basecamp for updates]].

 After issuing a refund, close the support request on Zendesk.